 - Research Collaborator

 - Contractors and temps (not paid by UNC payroll)

 Only HR Representatives can access and enter anyone into the Affiliate system.
 If you are an HR Representative and do not have access to the system or your department, please contact the Office of Human Resources for assistance.

 Affiliate System Links and Forms

-This group includes retirees, contractors, distance learners, visiting scholars, etc. Individual requests for PID creation or reactivation must come directly from the university department through the Affiliate System.
+This group includes retirees, contractors, summer groups, visiting scholars, etc. Individual requests for PID creation or reactivation must come directly from the university department through the Affiliate System.

 Retirees and Emeritus Faculty must go through HR Benefits.

 Other Affiliates are defined as any person who is not paid through UNC-Chapel Hill payroll and is not attending UNC-Chapel Hill but requires University resources to work in conjunction with UNC-Chapel Hill.

 Other Affiliates cannot authorize themselves; they must have a UNC-Chapel Hill sponsor.
 Please be aware that PID processing can take up to two business days.
 Please fill out the form below and give it to your departmental HR Representative for entry into the Connect Carolina Affiliate ePAR Form.